|Nutritional Guidelines (per serving)|

 - 1 cup milk (equal quantity of milk to your measured eggs)

-- 1 cup flour (equal quantity of all purpose/plain flour to measured eggs)
+- 1 cup flour (equal quantity of all-purpose or plain flour to measured eggs)

 - Pinch of salt

-- 2 tbsp lard (or beef dripping or vegetable oil)
+- 2 tablespoons lard (or beef dripping or vegetable oil)

 Gather the ingredients.